Will re-consider the minimum age for marriage of our daughters says PM Modi

 A study by the UNICEF shows that 27 per cent of the girls in India are married before their 18th birthday.
 Sine 1978, the legal age of marriage for women has been 18 and for men it is 21.

-The committee would suggest ways on how to encourage higher education among the women.
+The committee would suggest ways on how to encourage higher education among women.
 It would also examine the impact of the marital age on the infant mortality rate and maternal mortality rate.

-Further it would also come up with the relevant amendments in the existing laws.
+Further, it would also come up with the relevant amendments in the existing laws.
 The committee is being assisted by the Niti Ayog.